George Forbes (scientist): Inventions

 In 1882, Forbes became manager of the British Electric Light Company, manufacturers of carbon filaments and arc lamps.
 He experimented with using carbon for the brushes in electric motors, rather than wire or gauze and in 1885 took out a patent for the Improved Means for Establishing Electric Connection between Surfaces in Relative Motion Applicable to the Collectors of Dynamo Machines.
 This advocated carbon as a current collector for rotating electrical machines.
 The invention would prove outstandingly successful and it is in universal use in electricity generation to this day.
 He could have become a rich man with such an innovation but he sold his American patent rights to Westinghouse Electric for £2,000.
 There is no evidence that he received any UK royalties.
 In the obituary published in the Proceedings of the Philosophical Society, G. L. Addenbroke wrote that 'Forbes always referred to this work with much modesty, but there can be no doubt that, he presented to the World an idea of great engineering and commercial value, the importance of which he does not seem to have fully grasped at the time.'
 For another take on Forbes's "modesty" see Blackwood's Magazine, Vol. CLVIII, Pg.
 430.

 After the turn of the century, Forbes turned to military work, studying techniques of gunnery.
 Between 1903 and 1906 working with the Admiralty he developed a rangefinder that was still in use by the Navy at the outset of the Second World War.
 During the First World War he was involved in devising methods of signalling for submarines.

 Honours and awards

 Forbes was elected a Fellow of the Royal Society in 1887.
-He was also Fellow of the Royal Society of Edinburgh, Fellow of the Royal Astronomical Society, MInstCE and Member of the Vienna Astronomiches Verein.
+He was also Fellow of the Royal Society of Edinburgh, Fellow of the Royal Astronomical Society, MInstCE and Member of the Vienna Astronomisches Verein.
 Forbes was elected a Member of the Institution of Electrical Engineers, the American Philosophical Society, and received an honorary LLD from St Andrews.

 The University of Strathclyde honoured his memory in 1987 by naming a new student hall of residence after him.

 In 2021 he was inducted into the Scottish Engineering Hall of Fame.